bhanuprakash-7/zomato-reviews-clustering-sentimental-analysis/README.md

     MetaData : Reviewer Metadata - No. of Reviews and followers
     Time: Date and Time of Review
     Pictures : No. of pictures posted with review

+# SUMMARY
+As the restaurants are increasing day by day, it has been difficult for people to choose a restaurant over others.
+And for the restaurant owners, they need to understand what they are lacking behind.
+Our project’s objectives are to cluster the restaurants, so that people can easily chose the restaurant they want.
+And sentiment analysis to analyze the reviews given by the reviewers/ critics.
+And EDA which can solve some business case problems.
+At first, we used K-Means Clustering approach without scaling the features in order to give priority to the cost and average ratings columns.
+Clustering was done on the basis of cost and average ratings, so that people can choose affordable and better restaurant.
+And afterwards, we used we used K-Means Clustering approach with scaling.
+And we performed dimensional reduction using Principal Component Analysis (PCA).
+Then, the data was clustered based on cuisines, so that people can chose the restaurants based on what they want to have.
+The total nine thousand reviews are mapped with sentiment score which was retrieved from polarity score from Text Blob which were further classified into positive, negative and neutral.
+So, with these we can easily retrieve the main phrases that were repeated in most of the reviews.
+From which Restaurants can check in which aspect they were lacking.
+The average rating which was given in dataset and the average sentiment score of the reviews which were calculated based on the sentiment score were compared.
+Some of the ratings given badly just because of packing and delivery issues.
+So, it’s better to store individual ratings for all the categories.